-The Governance and Nominating Committee also reviews and recommends to the Board compensation and benefits for non-employee directors.
+The Governance Committee also reviews and recommends to the Board compensation and benefits for non-employee directors.
 The committee annually evaluates our Corporate Governance Guidelines and Code of Business Conduct and Ethics.
 The committee also reviews and assesses the channels through which the Board receives information and the quality and timeliness of that information.

 Although the NASDAQ rules do not require that listed companies have a nominating/governance committee, they do require that all director nominees be selected or recommended for the board of directors' selection either by a majority of independent directors or by a nominating committee composed solely of independent directors.
-As a result, our Governance and Nominating Committee is comprised solely of independent directors.
-In 2014, the Governance and Nominating Committee consisted of Messrs.
-Martinez, McInerney and Ms. Sarnoff, with Mr. Martinez serving as Chairman of the committee.
-Each of the Governance and Nominating Committee members is considered "independent" as defined in the NASDAQ rules.
-In 2014, the Governance and Nominating Committee members is considered and Nominating Committee members is considered as the committee members.
+As a result, our Governance Committee is comprised solely of independent directors.
+In 2015, the Governance Committee consisted of Messrs.
+Martinez, McInerney and Rubel (effective June 2015) and Ms. Sarnoff, with Mr. Martinez serving as Chairman of the committee.
+Each of the Governance Committee members is considered "independent" as defined in the NASDAQ rules.
+In 2015, the Governance Committee met three times.